Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-3.md

 Sounds perfect for our needs!
 Let's spend a couple of minutes reviewing it.

 BoltDB is a key/value storage, which means there're no tables like in SQL RDBMS (MySQL, PostgreSQL, etc.), no rows, no columns.
-Instead data is stored as key-value pairs (like in Golang maps).
+Instead, data is stored as key-value pairs (like in Golang maps).
 Key-value pairs are stored in buckets, which are intended to group similar pairs (this is similar to tables in RDBMS).
-Thus, in order to get a value you need to know a bucket and a key.
+Thus, in order to get a value, you need to know a bucket and a key.

-One important thing about BoltDB is that there're no data types: keys and values are byte arrays.
+One important thing about BoltDB is that there are no data types: keys and values are byte arrays.
 Since we'll store Go structs (`Block`, in particular) in it, we'll need to serialize them, i.e. implement a mechanism of converting a Go struct into a byte array and restoring it back from a byte array.
 We'll use [encoding/gob](https://golang.org/pkg/encoding/gob/) for this, but `JSON`, `XML`, `Protocol Buffers`, etc. can be used as well.
 We're using `encoding/gob` because it's simple and is a part of the standard Go library.

 ## Database Structure
 Before starting implementing persistence logic, we first need to decide how we'll store data in the DB.
 And for this, we'll refer to the way Bitcoin Core does that.